Omkar-Kabade/javascript-todo-list/README.md

 # javascript-todo-list
-# In this todo list user add , delete and search a particular todo.
+### In this todo list user can add , delete and search a particular todo.